How neuroscience could determine your mental health treatment

 “When I give the feedback, I tell them to try things that will help shift them out of that state of overdrive.
 I think of analogies from heart health where the best current evidence suggests combining new interventions, drugs and lifestyle changes.
 As a lifestyle change, try really fast walking, or listening to music, something that will get your brain into a different kind of rhythm because you can’t ruminate while walking really fast or while dancing, for example.”

 The software engineer told her that he enjoyed Latin dancing, so she recommended he try that as a way to break out of rumination and over-firing of his default mode circuit.
-A complementary option was transcranial magnetic simulation, which can help regulate the default mode circuit and the way it interacts with the cognitive control circuit.
+A complementary option was transcranial magnetic stimulation, which can help regulate the default mode circuit and the way it interacts with the cognitive control circuit.

 “So that’s the concept of the personalized approach,” she says.
 “Thinking of mental illness in these types of brain terms seemed more reasonable than the concept of mental illness being someone’s fault or a lack of trying hard enough.”